🧠 What is semantic SEO and entity optimisation? (Direct answer)

 AI Overviews are the clearest proof that semantic SEO has replaced keyword SEO.
 When Gemini generates an AI Overview, it identifies the entities and concepts in the query, retrieves content that covers those entities comprehensively and accurately, evaluates source trust at the entity level, and synthesises a response citing the most semantically complete and entity-accurate sources it found.

 AI Overviews now appear on 50–60% of US searches as of early 2026 — up from just 6.49% in January 2025.
-For informational queries, which represent the highest-intent research traffic, they appear on 88.1% of results.
+For informational queries, they appear on 88.1% of results.
 Source: Averi.ai AI Overviews Report, January 2026.

 19b.
 AEO: Answer Engine Optimisation in Practice